0x00-0x00/shemutils/README.md

-# shemutils - python multi-task library
+# shemutils - a python multi-task library
 ## About
     This library is designed to ease the code and support quick and flexible programming of your own applications.